 Monica firmly believes in the importance of studying abroad as a means to broaden horizons and better oneself.
 Her experiences have shown her how enriching speaking/learning other languages and knowing other cultures can be.
 She believes she would be a different person today had she not experienced life abroad.

-Letizia loves to help students connect with Italian culture.
-She thinks that overcoming the challenge of being immersed in a new and different culture and learning diverse ways of living results in personal growth and enhanced flexibility that will help students in their professional and personal lives.
+In her spare time, Letizia enjoys cooking, reading, and traveling.
+She loves to help students connect with Italian culture, and believes that overcoming the challenge of culture shock results in growth and flexibility that can help students in their professional and personal lives.

 Alice holds a degree in foreign languages from the University of Florence, where she studied English, Spanish, and French.
 As part of her studies, Alice completed an internship with an American university in Florence, and after graduating, she worked in the fashion industry for Florentine designer Salvatore Ferragamo.
 She joined the CEA Florence team in December 2017.

 Alice has had a passion for learning languages since she was a child, and she plans on becoming a certified teacher of Italian as a foreign and second language.
 She understands the benefits and challenges of living abroad, as she herself had a study experience in Portsmouth, UK when she was 19.
-She strongly believes in the importance of studying abroad, as it can help students overcome their limitations and learn to embrace different cultures.
+Alice strongly believes in the importance of studying abroad, as it can help students overcome their limitations and learn to embrace different cultures.